MTG/essentia/doc/sphinxdoc/research_papers.md

 ## Music and sound classification

+- S. Oramas, D. Bogdanov and A. Porter.
+MediaEval 2018 AcousticBrainz Genre Task: A baseline combining deep feature embeddings across datasets.
+In MediaEval 2018 Workshop, 2018.

+- H. Schreiber.
+MediaEval 2018 AcousticBrainz Genre Task: A CNN Baseline Relying on Mel-Features.
+In MediaEval 2018 Workshop, 2018.

 - J. Kim, M. Won, X. Serra, and C. C. S. Liem, Transfer Learning of Artist Group Factors to Musical Genre Classification.
 In WWW '18 Companion Proceedings of the The Web Conference 2018, 2018.

+- N. Karunakaran and A. Arya, A Scalable Hybrid Classifier for Music Genre Classification using Machine Learning Concepts and Spark.
+In International Conference on Intelligent Autonomous Systems (ICoIAS), 2018.

 - D. Bogdanov, A. Porter, J. Urbano, and H. Schreiber.
 The MediaEval 2017 AcousticBrainz Genre Task: Content-based Music Genre Recognition from Multiple Sources.
 In MediaEval 2017 Multimedia Benchmark Workshop (MediaEval'17), 2017.